MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/delay-delivery.md

 You can opt in to Delay delivery through MyAnalytics or the Insights Outlook add-in to get an unlimited number of inline suggestions for delaying email delivery to your coworkers.

-Delay delivery is currently only available to Microsoft 365 or Office 365 E5 users within the Outlook desktop app for Windows.
+Delay delivery is available to Microsoft 365 or Office 365 E5, E3, and E1 users within the Outlook desktop app for Windows.

 ## Use Delay delivery